How to Build a Startup Unicorn in 2024: Strategies and Insights

 Deferring this phase may have disastrous implications due to the manufacturing costs and sales price having an impact on your route to market, client adoption speed, bottom line, and ability to invest in your business.

-Most products on the market today have minimum and maximum price bands that the markets support; therefore, if you want to charge a premium or command larger margins, you must provide extra value that your core market will recognise and accept.
-It’s critical that your pricing approach is based on reality, no matter how difficult it is.
+Most products on the market today have minimum and maximum price bands that the markets support; therefore if you want to charge a premium or command larger margins, you must provide extra value that your core market will recognise and accept.
+Your pricing approach must be based on reality, no matter how difficult it is.

-1. They are all price realistically and understand their market.
+1. They are all priced realistically and understand their market.

-2. They can convey the genuine worth of their items clearly.
+2. They can convey the genuine worth of their items.

 3. They have a global pricing structure that is constant.